-- There are 2 processes: one process, streamlines the process for rapid approval and one where there’s a true background check (application/ screening/ DOH)
+- There are two processes: one process, streamlines the process for rapid approval and one where there’s a true background check (application/ screening/ DOH)

 - Once approved, PEMA will send emails with a variety of volunteer opportunities regularly that include opportunities to build resiliency and prepare individuals and their communities for emergencies.

-- As of December 2020, additional volunteers are needed to support food pantries.
+- Volunteers are needed to support food pantries and vaccine clinics.

 PEMA is also calling all MDs, RNs, DOs, NPs or with an active licensed to administer vaccines to sign up to assist with administering vaccines at a POD.

-To connect directly regarding PEMA volunteer opportunities, contact Kelia Bravo at or 401-440-6339.
+To connect directly regarding PEMA volunteer opportunities, contact Brian Campbell at bcampbell or 401-368-8897.

 What is the City of Providence doing?